-Menopause is a natural stage of life that can be experienced with comfort
+Menopause is a natural stage in a woman’s life

-Learn more about menopause and ways to take care of your health and well-being during this important stage of life!
+Learn more about menopause and ways to care for your health and well-being during this stage of life!

 WHAT IS MENOPAUSE

-Menopause is the last spontaneous menstrual period in a woman’s life.
-It is usually diagnosed retrospectively — after 12 consecutive months without menstruation.
+Menopause is a woman’s final natural menstrual period.
+As a rule, it is diagnosed retrospectively – after 12 consecutive months without menstruation.
 1

 Types of menopause 1

-Spontaneous or natural menopause occurs as a result of age-related hormonal decline and the shutdown of the ovaries’ reproductive function:
+Spontaneous or natural menopause occurs as a result of age-related hormonal decline and the gradual loss of ovarian reproductive function:

 average age at which menopause occurs worldwide 1